 - Help enhance and protect VS's reputation using effective communication channels

-- Drive self-referrals through PR and media coverage
+- Increase the profile of VS services, including Supportline, and drive self-referrals through PR and media coverage

 To be successful you will have experience of delivering media relations across print, broadcast and digital for a complex organisation.
-You will have strong influencing skills, be an excellent communicator and have a proven ability to work under pressure, and to plan and deliver activities to meet tight deadlines.
+You will have strong influencing skills, be an excellent communicator and have a proven ability to plan and deliver media strategies and activities.

 Victim Support offers competitive rewards and benefits including pension and life assurance, 25 days annual leave (pro-rata), voluntary benefits such as season ticket loans and the opportunity to play a key role in a national charity providing world-class services to victims and witnesses and being a vital force for change.

 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks may be required.